Otto Octavius (film character): Entering an alternate reality

 In the alternate reality of Earth-616, during the year 2024, Dr. Stephen Strange casts a spell to restore the secret identity of his Peter Parker (dubbed "Peter-One") after it was revealed by Mysterio.
 (Note: As depicted in Spider-Man: Far From Home (2019).)
-However, Peter-One's frequent alterations causes the spell to bring in people from across the multiverse who knew Parker's identity, including an alternate version of Octavius while strangling his version of Parker (nicknamed "Peter-Two"), moments before the latter can redeem Octavius and stop his experiment.
-After being transported to this new reality, Octavius, still under the control of his AI arms and going by Doctor Octopus, encounters Peter-One on the Alexander Hamilton Bridge.
+However, Peter-One's frequent alterations causes the spell to bring in people from across the multiverse who knew Parker's identity, including Octavius.
+After being transported to this new reality, Octavius, still under the control of his AI arms, encounters Peter-One on the Alexander Hamilton Bridge.
 Believing Peter-One is his Spider-Man and that he did something with his fusion reactor, Octavius battles him and steals a piece of his nanotechnological Iron Spider suit, upgrading his arms.
 After discovering Peter-One is not his Parker, Octavius loses control of his arms when Peter-One uses the stolen nanotechnology to hack into them.
-Peter-One interrogates Octavius, but they are interrupted by an alternate version of Green Goblin, whom Octavius recognizes as his late friend Norman Osborn.
+Peter-One interrogates Octavius, but they are interrupted by an alternate version of the Green Goblin, whom Octavius recognizes as his late friend, Norman Osborn.

 Strange teleports the two of them to the New York Sanctum and locks Octavius in a cell next to an alternate version of Curt Connors from another universe.
-Later, Octavius meets Max Dillon (an alternate version of Dillon from Connor's universe) and Flint Marko (from his and Osborn's universe), and reunites with Osborn; the two learn from Marko that they both died while fighting their Spider-Man, which Octavius angrily refuses to believe, but is convinced, after realizing that his fight with his Spider-Man was the only thing he remembered before being brought to this universe.
-Strange, however, arrives and locks Osborn in another cell, preparing to send the villains back to their universes, though the villains (sans Marko) are against being sent back to their universes because they don't want to die upon return.
-Fortunately, Peter-One fights and traps Strange in the Mirror Dimension, intending to cure them.
-Octavius is surprised at Peter-One's act and tells him he could have let them die, but MJ tells him that it was not who Spider-Man is.
+Later, Octavius meets Max Dillon (from Connor's universe) and Flint Marko (from his own universe), and reunites with Osborn; the two learn from Marko that they both died while fighting their Spider-Man, which Octavius angrily refuses to believe, but is convinced, after realizing that his fight with his Spider-Man was the only thing he remembered before being brought to this universe.
+Strange, however, arrives and locks Osborn in another cell, preparing to send the villains back to their universes, though the villains are against being sent back to their universes because they don't want to die upon return.
+Wanting to save the villains, Peter-One fights and traps Strange in the Mirror Dimension, intending to cure them.
 Hearing Peter-One's intentions to cure the villains, Octavius is reluctant, believing he does not need fixing.